bird70/ask-the-data/_posts/2023-07-19-ArcGIS-Metadata-Tools.md

 ## Getting Started

 Visit the [GitHub repository](https://github.com/bird70/ArcGIS-Metadata-Tools) for detailed instructions, code samples, and usage guidelines.
 Contributions and feedback are welcome!

----

-*This post highlights the capabilities of the ArcGIS Metadata Tools project.
-For more information, issues, or to contribute, please refer to the [project repository](https://github.com/bird70/ArcGIS-Metadata-Tools).*